Share This!

 Remain Active

 • Exercise is not an option, it’s a necessity.
-Incorporate cardio and strength training at least 4 times a week into your routine to avoid succumbing to illness.
+Incorporate cardio and strength training at least a couple of times a week

 Cultivate a Healthy Mind & Spirit

-It helps to have a holistic approach when dealing with the holidays.
-It is not only about keeping your body healthy.
-You must keep your mind and spirit on the right track.
+Another tip for a healthier holiday season is to cultivate a healthy mind and spirit.
+This is vital to finding balance amidst the chaos, helping us navigate stress, make mindful choices, and maintain emotional and physical well-being despite indulgences and busy schedules.
+It helps to keep a holistic approach when dealing with the holidays.
+It is not only about keeping your body healthy, you should keep your mind and spirit on the right track as well:

 • Be Joyful: Engage in activities that make you happy, such as spending time with your loved ones, cooking, dancing, drawing, exercising, etc.